end2endzone/end2endzone-hugo/content/blog/2015-03-29-exttools-a-windows-shell-extension-to-help-you-with-common-windows-file-explorer-tasks.md

 extDelete screenshot (normal delete mode)

 This mode is the standard mode.
 It is really similar to the default Windows folder delete implementation.
-Before actually deleting files, it will first try to &quot;discover&quot; all the files within the target folder to compute the number of files to be deleted.
+Before actually deleting files, it will first try to "discover" all the files within the target folder to compute the number of files to be deleted.
 A nice progress bar is also displayed to show the completion of the task.

 ### Fast